-The Portfolio invests in companies that are determined by the Adviser to be undervalued, using a fundamental value approach.
-In selecting securities for the Portfolio's portfolio, the Adviser uses its fundamental and quantitative research to identify companies whose stocks are priced low in relation to their perceived long-term earnings power.
+The Portfolio invests in companies that are determined by the Adviser to be undervalued, using the Adviser's fundamental value approach.
+In selecting securities for the Portfolio's portfolio, the Adviser uses its fundamental and quantitative research to identify companies whose long-term earnings power is not reflected in the current market price of their securities.